Admissible anytime-valid sequential inference must rely on nonnegative martingales: Tools for anytime sequential inference and their admissibility

 Note that even though we defined $(\Qcal,\alpha)$-sequential tests without explicit reference to any functional $\phi$, one could associate $\Qcal$ to the subset of $\Pcal$ in which $\phi$ takes on certain values.
-In other words, we can absorb the role of any such $\phi$ into the definition of $\Qcal$ to reduce notational overhead.
+In other words, we can absorb the role of any such $\phi$ into the definition of $\Qcal$ to reduce notation.

 We say $(\CI_t)$ is \underline{inadmissible} if there exists $(\CI_t')$ that is a $(\phi,\Pbb,\alpha)$-CS such that $\smash{\Ptt(\CI_t' \subseteq \CI_t) = 1}$ for all $t$ and all $\Ptt \in \Pbb$, and $\Ptt(\CI_t'\subsetneq \CI_t) > 0$ for some $t$ and some $\Ptt \in \Pbb$.